huangxiao421/Factor-Machine_Learning-Hybrid-Models/README.md

 - Boosting
 - Elastic Net (Ridge regression & LASSO)

-The project was part of my Bachelor Thesis, in which they were used to forecast Dutch national house pricing with macroeconomic variables.
+The models were part of my Bachelor Thesis, in which they were used to forecast Dutch national house pricing with macroeconomic variables.